-8th Grade IB Info "We Are IB" Meeting: This year we will host an 8th Grade IB Info Meeting on Thursday, January 19th, 2017.
-The English meeting will be held from 6:00-7:30 pm in Carrington Hall and the Spanish meeting will be held from 7:00-8:00 pm in the school library.
-The Open Enrollment deadline is February 3rd for the District so this gives you time to come and learn what Sequoia's IB Program is all about before you make your high school decisions.
-Sequoia's IB program is open to all and it is our goal at Sequoia for all our students to participate in the IB program.
+8th Grade IB Info "We Are IB" Meeting: This year we will host an 8th Grade IB Info Meeting on Wednesday, January 17th, 2018.
+The English meeting will be held from 6:00-7:30 pm in Carrington Hall and the Spanish meeting will be held from 6:00-7:30 pm in the school library.
+Any potential new transfer families are also welcome to join the meeting.
+The Open Enrollment deadline is usually at the beginning of February so this gives you time to come and learn what Sequoia's IB Program is all about before you make your high school decisions.
+The District Office oversees the Open Enrollment process so please visit their website at http://www.seq.org/About-Us/Departments/Human-Resources--Student-Services/Open-Enrollment/index.html for information and for the deadline to apply for an Open Enrollment Transfer for the 2018-2019 school year.
+Open Enrollment only applies to incoming freshmen.
+Please direct all questions regarding Open Enrollment to the District Office.
+Sequoia's IB Program is open to all and it is our goal at Sequoia for all our students to participate in the IB program.

-Senior IB Ceremony 2017.
+Senior IB Ceremony 2018.
 Mark your calendars....
-All seniors in the Class of 2017 who took one or more IB classes and their families are invited to the IB Ceremony on Tuesday, May 23rd, 2017 at 5:30 in Carrington Hall.
+All seniors in the Class of 2018 who took one or more IB classes and their families are invited to the IB Ceremony on Tuesday, May 22nd, 2018 at 5:30 in Carrington Hall.
+Spanish translation provided.

 Before you decide if the IB Programme is a good fit, there are some things you need to be aware of: